Rural Social Scheme

 • Community administration or clerical work

 You work 19.5 hours per week.
-These hours are based on a farmer/fisher-friendly schedule.
-This is to ensure participation on the scheme does not affect your farming/fishing activities.
-If you get a place on the Scheme, you are offered a contract from your start date up to the following 31 March.
-You may be considered for a further term following the initial contract, if you continue to meet all the criteria for the Scheme.
+These hours are based on a farmer and fisher-friendly schedule.
+This is to ensure participation does not affect your farming/fishing activities.
+If you get a place on RSS, you are offered a contract from your start date up to the following 31 March.
+You may be considered for a further term following the initial contract, if you continue to meet all the criteria for RSS.

 The local management decides on your application.
-On 29 June 2022, the 6-year time limit for participants on the scheme was removed.
+On 29 June 2022, the 6-year time limit for participants on RSS was removed.

-If you are eligible for the Scheme but don’t wish to participate, your dependent spouse, civil partner or cohabitant may take the available place.
-However, this is only if neither of you are participating in any other similar scheme, (for example, the Community Employment Scheme.)
+If you are eligible for RSS but don’t wish to participate, your dependent spouse, civil partner or cohabitant may take the available place.
+However, this is only if neither of you are participating in any other similar scheme, for example, the Community Employment Scheme.
 The Rural Social Scheme operates independently of the Community Employment Scheme (CE).

-The Rural Social Scheme provides a supplementary income for low-income farmers and fishermen/women who are unable to earn an adequate living.
+The Rural Social Scheme provides a supplementary income for low-income farmers and fishermen and women who are unable to earn an adequate living.

 Criteria for a farmer